mister-raindrop/mister-raindrop.github.io/_posts/programming/2015-07-31-displaying-liquid-tags-in-jekyll.md

 Output:
 {{"{% gist 4667599 assign.worker "}}%}

 That renders out fine.
-The trick here is that you need to put {{" before the opening liquid tag and "}} before the closing tag.
+The trick here is that you need to put the opening curly braces and quote before the opening liquid tag and the closing curly braces and quote  before the closing tag.
 It looks a bit messy though.

 A second and more cleaner method is using the **raw** and **endraw** tags.
 This was the reason why these tags were introduced in the first place.
 Any liquid